The Curious Case of Xtreme Fight Night

 Sure enough, a brief Google search of Zvouloni and Fight Time Promotions yielded a positive result.

-The doctor asserts that Kay was reticent to give any information regarding XFN-2’s earnings at the end of the event and that the dispute resulting was the reason for their split.
-Hill states Kay claimed to not know how much money was made, attributing it to a deficiency in mathematical skills.
+Hill asserted that Kay was reticent to give any information regarding XFN-2’s earnings at the end of the event and that the resulting dispute was the reason for their split.
+Kay, he said, claimed to not know how much money was made, attributing it to a deficiency in mathematical skills.
 When he continued to resist telling Hill and others involved what the event’s take was, they grew incensed.

 “This is not the Daniel Zvouloni gift foundation; we’re doing you a favor getting you started,” he said.
 “Basically, he just refused to tell us how much money he collected, how many tickets he sold, how much money he got from sponsors, how much money he made form online sales – how are you going to do business with someone like that?
 It’s a shame because he could have made a lot of money if he’d just been honest.
 It could have been a nice little business.
 He could have made more money than he ever made in his life, he’s a young kid, but he didn’t want to pay back the debts, what it took to get the show started.
 When he went back [to Tootsies] and he told them that he had enough money to do the shows on his own he didn’t realize that they were going to be honest and say, ‘Daniel, that’s not your money.
 You can’t do that.
 You came in here with no money and now you have thousands of dollars.
 We’re not going to just let you come in and take over without paying back your debts.
 That’s not right.’
 And that’s what this came down to.”